 For native speaking students and advanced ESL students who desire college level reading skills.
 This lab course is designed to complement all academic courses that require advanced reading skills by increasing reading comprehension, context, vocabulary, retention, and speed.
 This course may be taken 4 times.
+Open entry/open exit.
 Lab.
 Pass/no pass only.
 Open entry/open exit.
 Not transferable, not degree applicable.